andreyStrachuk/HashTable/README.md

-# HashTable with chaining
+# HashTable using chaining method

 This is implementation of hash table (also known as hash map).
-The aim is to optimize hash table as much as possible.
+The aim is to optimize hash table as much as possible in terms of execution time.
 To achieve this I use functions coded on Assembly language as well as Intel intrinsics.
 As a text base I use 8.5MB txt file with the most commonly used WI-FI passwords.
 The size of hash table is 9973.
-All test done on AMD Ryzen 7 4800H with -O2 -mavx2 gcc flags.
+All tests done on AMD Ryzen 7 4800H with -O2 -mavx2 gcc flags.

 ## Testing hash functions

-First and foremost, I want to compare following hash functions:
+First, I want to compare following hash functions:
-1) Returns 1 on every set of bytes
+1) Returns 1 on input data
-2) Returns word length
+2) Returns string length
-3) Return ASCII code of first word letter
+3) Returns ASCII code of first string symbol
-4) Return sum of ASCII codes that word is consisted of
+4) Returns sum of ASCII codes that word consists of
 5) ROL hash
 6) [CRC32 hash](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#CRC-32_algorithm)